ehForwarderBot/efb-fb-messenger-slave/README.md

 * EH Forwarder Bot >= 2.0.0
 <!-- Other requirements go here -->

+## Getting started

+1. Install required binary dependencies
+1. Install

+    ```shell
+    pip3 install efb-fb-messenger-slave
+    ```
+2. Enable the channel in the profile's `config.yaml`.

+    The path to the current profile may vary depends on your configuration.

+    __(In EFB 2.0.0a1, the default profile path is `~/.ehforwarderbot/profiles/defualt`)__

+3. Sign in

+    ```shell
+    python3 -m ehforwarderbot.channels.slave.blueset.fbmessenger
+    ```

+    And follow the instructions.

-## Optional Configuration File
+## Optional configuration file
 EFMS allows user to enable or disable experimental features with the configuration file.
 It is located at `<Path to current profile>/ehforwarderbot.channels.slave.blueset.wechat/config.yaml`.
-The path to the current profile may vary depends on your configuration.

-__(In EFB 2.0.0a1, the default profile path is `~/.ehforwarderbot/profiles/defualt`)__

 ### Example